Cognitive Behavioral Therapy Beats Drugs for Autism

 Another recent study – from Sweden’s University of Gothenburg – found that children who learn to imitate their parents and others as infants tend to have a reduced risk of autistic symptoms later.
 The study followed 34 children with autism spectrum disorders.

-A study we reported on from the University of Sydney found that playing decreased symptoms of ADHD – attention-deficit hyperactivity disorder.
+A study we reported on from the University of Sydney found that playing decreases symptoms of ADHD – attention-deficit hyperactivity disorder.
 The study of 28 children found that play between ADHD children and non-ADHD children significantly reduced their ADHD symptoms.
 ADHD often occurs with autism.

 Are drugs really needed for autism?